cake-lab/2021-mitre-ectf/docs/dtls.md

 We tuned our Mbed TLS configuration for better security.
 Because we control all endpoints, we can disable less-secure TLS features in favor of using the most secure ones.
 Check out our [configuration file](../controller/mbedtls-config.h).

 Mbed TLS requires dynamic memory allocation.
 We initially considered using an RTOS to provide this facility, but we did not have the man-hours available to implement that.
 Fortunately, Mbed TLS can [bring its own dynamic memory allocator](https://tls.mbed.org/kb/how-to/using-static-memory-instead-of-the-heap).
 We chose to use that option.
 Notably, the allocator provided by Mbed TLS has no heap smashing protection.

+## Usage

+On startup and before entering the main loop, the `main` function in `controller.c` calls `dtls_setup`, which initializes the DTLS subsystem.
+In the event that the DTLS subsystem experiences an unrecoverable error at any time, `dtls_fatal_error` is called, which prints information about the error and then calls `dtls_teardown`. `dtls_teardown` frees all of the memory that was allocated by `dtls_setup`.

+In order to send a message, `main` calls `dtls_send_message` or `dtls_send_message_to_sss`, depending on whether the message should be sent over the air or to the SSS.
+When a unicast packet is received over the air or a packet is received over the SSS interface, the packet is passed by `main` to `dtls_handle_packet`.

+When the DTLS subsystem has finished a transaction with the SSS, it passes the received response to `handle_sss_recv` in `controller.c`.
+When the DTLS subsystem has finished receiving a message over the air, it passes the received message to `handle_scewl_recv` in `scewl.c`.

+When a timeout has expired, `main` calls `dtls_check_timers`.